Become an RA

 - Personal qualities

 The first aspect is academic.
 You are a student first and foremost, so it’s necessary to meet the minimum academic requirements.
-For the upcoming spring 2014 RA selection process (to hire RAs for the 2014-2015 academic year), you must:
+For the upcoming fall 2014 RA selection process (to hire alternate RAs for the 2014-2015 academic year), you must:

-- Have completed at least 24 credit hours (from NAU or another institution) by the end of the Spring 2014 semester.
+- Have completed at least 24 credit hours (from NAU or another institution).

-- Have lived in a residence hall for at least one semester (at NAU or another institution) by the end of the Spring 2014 semester.
+- Have lived in a residence hall for at least one semester (at NAU or another institution).

 The second aspect is

 - You would be applying for the full 2014-2015 academic year and will not be hired for only one semester.
-You would be expected to return to campus for training in early August, several weeks before classes begin, and about a week before classes begin in January.
+If hired as an RA before or at the beginning of the spring semester, you would be expected to return to campus about a week before classes begin in January.

 - You must currently be a student enrolled in Northern Arizona University classes and attending classes on the Flagstaff Mountain campus.